ksss/raap/README.md

 You can specify size of step like `Integer#step: (to: Integer, by: Integer)`.

+## First support is CLI

+In RaaP, usage through the CLI is the primary support focus, and efforts are made to maintain compatibility.
+The use of the library's code (such as `RaaP::Type`) does not guarantee compatibility.

 ## Achievements

 RaaP has already found many RBS mistakes and bug in CRuby during the development phase.